-About UsOur Mission & Our Team
+Our Mission & Our Program

 Our Journey & Goals

-Freedom House is directed by a Christ-centered approach that values relationship and freedom for all who are involved in the ministry and all to whom we minister.
+Freedom House, Inc. (FHI) is directed by a Christ-centered approach that values relationship and freedom for all who are involved in the ministry and all to whom we minister.
 We will minister to anyone in need who is open to learning and open to change.
 The ministry team at FHI is made up of individuals from different local churches, which are unified in their belief around the basic foundational tenets of the Christian faith as set forth in our Statement of Faith.
 Our ability to love and walk by faith, while extending grace, manifests in our unity of vision and purpose to see individuals set free from addiction and connected in a personal relationship with Christ.

-Freedom House, Inc. is an outgrowth of the jail chaplaincy program at North Idaho’s Bonner County jail, in Sandpoint, Idaho.
+FHI is an outgrowth of the jail chaplaincy program at North Idaho’s Bonner County jail, in Sandpoint, Idaho.
 Over time, experience and observation have made clear the need for a local faith-based recovery program to serve the people of Bonner and Boundary Counties.
 Currently, inmates seeking faith-based treatment are required to apply for admission to the highly regarded Good Samaritan program in a neighboring county.

-Early in 2016, a group of like-minded individuals formed a steering committee to develop a faith-based, substance abuse recovery program for Bonner and Boundary counties modeled after, and with strong support from, the aforementioned Good Samaritan Recovery program.
+Early in 2016, a group of like-minded individuals formed a steering committee to develop a faith-based, substance abuse recovery program for Bonner and Boundary counties modeled after, and with strong support from the aforementioned Good Samaritan Recovery program.
 During the summer of 2016, a Board of Directors and Executive Director were elected.

 Freedom House Inc. is a non-profit Christ-centered substance abuse recovery and rehabilitation program utilizing a combination of personal accountability studies and evidence-based behavior modification programs, recognized by SAMHSA’s National Registry of Evidence-based Programs and Practices (NREPP) and the Idaho Department of Corrections, in the context of the Gospel of Jesus Christ, in a safe, sober and welcoming environment.
 It is our hope that clients will leave Freedom House with lives radically changed through a personal relationship with Jesus Christ, with the power to defeat the bondage of addiction, and with the potential to live the abundant life that God has intended.